Cauchy problem for integrable discrete equations on quad-graphs: Concluding remarks

 \section{Concluding remarks}

-We have shown that for the integrable equations on the quad-graphs it is possible to formulate a criterion for the correctness of the Cauchy problems.
+We have shown that for the integrable equations on the quad-graphs it is possible to formulate a criterion for the well-posedness of the Cauchy problems.
 The 3D consistency condition plays a crucial role in our analysis.
+The existence of Lax matrices provides an effective integration scheme for the corresponding IVP problems based on matrix factorization problem.

-The question is whether such a criterion exists for a general eqaution on quad-graphs.
+The question is whether such a criterion exists for a general equation on quad-graphs.
 One can easily produce a lot of examples of graphs and IVP which are not sensitive to a particular form of the equation, but to describe all of them in some geometric way seems to be a hard problem.

 We have not discussed also global geometrical aspects (e.g. the quad-graphs on the surfaces of genus $g$).
-For some interesting results in this direction in the linear case we refer to Novikov and Dynnikov papers [13 -- 16].
+For some interesting results in this direction in the linear case we refer to Novikov and Dynnikov papers \cite{ND,No,DN,DN02}.

+The discrete equations in three-dimensions in the context of the classical geometry are investigated in the recent very interesting papers \cite{KW1,KW2,KingSchief} by B. Konopelchenko, W. Schief and A. King.
+In particular in \cite{KingSchief} an example of a well-posed Cauchy problem for the discrete BKP equation is discussed.

-\paragraph{Acknowledgments.} The research by V.A. was partly supported by RFBR grant 02-01-00144.
+\paragraph{Acknowledgments.} The research by V.A. was partly supported by the Alexander von Humboldt Stiftung and by the RFBR grant 02-01-00144.

 A.V. is grateful to S.P.
 Novikov who stimulated his interest to the problems on the graphs.